lunarc/lunarc_docs/docs/aurora_faq.md

 * Have a terminal dedicated to each of the modules.
 This should work if the modules do not really interact with each other, but e.g. one module creates files which the other module reads.
 Consider using the [Lunarc HPC desktop](http://lunarc-documentation.readthedocs.io/en/latest/using_hpc_desktop/) which easily allows having multiple terminals within a single session

-* If this does not work or does not work satisfactory, contact the [Lunarc helpdesk](http://www.lunarc.lu.se/support/support_form) and discuss your situation.
+* If this does not work or does not work satisfactory, contact the [LUNARC helpdesk](http://www.lunarc.lu.se/support/support_form) and discuss your situation.

 ## How do I use a Lund University project